How to Deal with the Other Guy’s Insurance Company, Part II

-In this second part to our article on, "How to Deal with the Other Guy's Insurance Company" we offer three tips on subjects including how to handle your initial disclosures, whether to give a recorded statement, and what to expect about the insurance company's request for a medical authorization.
+In this second part to our article on “How to Deal with the Other Guy’s Insurance Company,” we offer three tips on subjects, including how to handle your initial disclosures, whether to give a recorded statement, and what to expect from the insurance company’s request for a medical authorization.

 5. Limit Your Initial Disclosures

 Your initial conversations should be polite but controlled.
 Until you’ve completed your treatment and accident investigation, you should limit the information that you provide to your name, address, phone number, and limited accident information (date, time, place).
 Naturally, the insurance adjustor is going to want to know about your injuries and the details of the accident.
 However, at least in the early going, you can’t be sure of the full extent of your injuries and you may not have completed your car accident investigation.
 It’s appropriate to say that you don’t know exactly how severe your injuries are and that you are following up with your doctors.
 You will provide more detailed information in your Pennsylvania car accident demand.